SublimeText/AdvancedNewFile/README.md

 * Linux: ~/.config/sublime-text-2/Packages/

 ## Usage
 Simply type in the path (along with the new file name), and the entire directory structure will be created if it does not exist.
 If the newly specified path ends as a directory (e.g. with `/`), then each text entry will be used to generate a directory.
-For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage) and [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features)
+For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage).

 **Default directory:**
-If the plugin is launched without folders, the default directory will be your home directory.
-If, however, the plugin is launched in a window that contains open folders, the top most folder in the view will be taken as the default directory.
+If the plugin is launched without folders, the specified default root will be used.
+If this cannot be resolved, the home directory will be used.
+This is a configurable item.
+See [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings) (`default_root`) for more information.

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.

 ### Windows
-There is a known coflict with the popular plugin [ZenCoding](https://github.com/sublimator/ZenCoding).
+There is a known conflict with the popular plugin [ZenCoding](https://github.com/sublimator/ZenCoding).

 `ctrl+alt+n`: General keymap to create new files.